ABOUT THE KFFC

 Korean Film Festival Canada (KFFC) aims to support Asian Canadian media arts through creation by artist-driven, theme-based initiatives directed at fostering cultural diversity in Canada; to explore Korean Canadian and pan-Asian Canadian identity through the arts and media with both an intercultural and intergenerational lens; to support emerging Asian Canadian artists through showcasing marginalized voices, and to embrace technology and opportunities for cultural and artistic discourse, online and in person, both nationally and globally.

-The 11th edition of KFFC 2024 starting from May 22nd to 31st is on the captivating new theme “Arts & Technologies: Sleep, Dream, Body” co-hosted with the Moving Image Research Lab’s Sociability of Sleep Project at McGill University.
+The 11th edition of KFFC 2025, starting from May 22nd to June 28, builds on last year's theme “Arts & Technologies: Sleep, Dream, Body” to present recent works from the Korean and Asian-Canadian diaspora to the Montreal public.

 KFFC highlights films and media artworks delving into Korean, pan-Asian, and Asian Canadian perspectives, without limitations on nations or art disciplines.
 For the past four years, KFFC has focused on themes like “Women’s Perspectives” and “Environments of Sustainability and Resilience,” showing lived stories through the arts.

-Our activities highlight film and media arts screenings, roundtable talks, workshops related to artist residency programs, networking events, a screen print handicraft workshop, and merchandise per Arts East-West’s tradition.
+Our activities highlight film and media arts screenings, roundtable talks, workshops, networking events and exhibitions, per Arts East-West’s tradition.